zarigata/PoorCraftultra/README.md

 Artifacts are installed under `install/<preset>` when you run `cmake --install`.

-## Current Status (Phase 3 Complete)
+## Current Status (Phase 5 Complete)

-PoorCraft now boots into a fully managed SDL2 window, selects the optimal renderer (Vulkan first, OpenGL fallback), clears the screen at >60 FPS, reports GPU vendor and capabilities, exposes a toggleable VSync, and ships with a first-person camera controller.
-The new input system captures keyboard and mouse state (including SDL relative mouse mode) to drive smooth WASD movement, fly-mode vertical controls, and mouse-look rotation.
+PoorCraft now boots into a fully managed SDL2 window, selects the optimal renderer (Vulkan first, OpenGL fallback), clears the screen at >60 FPS, reports GPU vendor and capabilities, exposes a toggleable VSync, and ships with a physics-driven first-person player controller.
+The input system captures keyboard and mouse state (including SDL relative mouse mode) to drive WASD/sprint movement, jumping, and fly-mode vertical controls, while a new Player entity performs swept AABB collision detection against the voxel world.
 Continuous integration spins up Xvfb with Mesa's lavapipe for headless testing, ensuring rendering logic and foundational systems are validated on Linux alongside native Windows/macOS runs.

 ## Features